Berkeley-CS61B/website-sp24/projects/proj0/index.md

 You will run all tests in the same way for the rest of the project (and course!).

+`TestEmptySpace` is comprised of the following tests:

+1. `testCompletelyEmpty`: calls `emptySpaceExists` on a board with no tiles
+2. `testEmptyTopRow`: calls `emptySpaceExists` on a board with no tiles in the top row
+3. `testEmptyBottomRow`: calls `emptySpaceExists` on a board with no tiles in the bottom row
+4. `testEmptyLeftCol`: calls `emptySpaceExists` on a board with no tiles in the left column
+5. `testEmptyRightCol`: calls `emptySpaceExists` on a board with no tiles in the right column
+6. `testAlmostFullBoard`: calls `emptySpaceExists` on a board with a single empty space
+7. `testFullBoard`: calls `emptySpaceExists` on a board with no empty tiles, but where a legal move exists.
+Checks that `emptySpaceExists` still returns false.
+8. `testFullBoardNoMerge`: calls `emptySpaceExists` on a board with no empty tiles and where no legal move exists.
+Checks that `emptySpaceExists` still returns false.

 If your implementation is correct, all 8 tests should pass.

 Here is what the error message would look like if you failed one of the tests: